11 Ways to Find REO Homes in Your Area

 Sam Dadofalza is an associate editor at HomeLight, where she crafts insightful stories to guide homebuyers and sellers through the intricacies of real estate transactions.
 She has previously contributed to digital marketing firms and online business publications, honing her skills in creating engaging and informative content.

-To find the best place to find REO homes, we did a lot of digging, looked at banks, the U.S. Marshals, auction sites, and government-sponsored enterprises, and talked with Chris Barnett, a real estate agent in Birmingham, Alabama, who specializes in REO properties.
-We have compiled this list of the best ways to find REO homes in any area.
+We researched banks, government agencies, and auction sites to identify the best places to find REO homes.
+We also spoke with Chris Barnett, a real estate agent in Birmingham, Alabama, who specializes in REO properties, to help compile this list of ways to find REO homes in any area.

 What is an REO home?

-Real estate-owned, or REO, homes result from the foreclosure process, which varies from state to state.
+Real estate-owned (REO) homes result from the foreclosure process, which varies from state to state.
 If a homeowner is unable to make their mortgage payments, the bank can ultimately foreclose on the home.

 Once the home is foreclosed, it will typically go up for auction.
 This happens in one of two ways: through the local court or sheriff’s office in a judicial foreclosure, or through the mortgage company in a power of sale or non-judicial foreclosure.
 If the home doesn’t sell at this stage, then the bank will take possession of it, and it becomes an REO home.